 Lisa Vittozzi's flawless performance and large lead secured biathlon gold for the host country in the women’s 10km pursuit on Sunday at Milan Cortina 2026.

-Maren Kirkeeide of Norway scored silver at 28.8 seconds behind, and Suvi Minkkinen of Finland won the bronze medal at 34.3 seconds behind.
-Vittozzi celebrated Italy's first-ever gold medal in biathlon and her comeback from missing a season as she crossed the finish line.
+Maren Kirkeeide of Norway scored silver 28.8 seconds behind, and Suvi Minkkinen of Finland won the bronze medal 34.3 seconds behind.

-“It's a day that I will never forget.," Vittozzi said.
+“It's a day that I will never forget," Vittozzi said.
 "After the last shooting, I only saw that I shot clean and all the fans were cheering for me.
 I was smiling after the shooting."

-"I think Maren is the toughest one to fight in that kind of situation.
-So maybe the fight for the silver wasn't on my side when she caught me," Minkkinen said.
+"I think Maren is the toughest one to fight in that kind of situation," Minkkinen said.
+"So maybe the fight for the silver wasn't on my side when she caught me."

 “I was just trying to push with everything to get ahead again, and to keep fighting for the silver medal," Kirkeeide said.

-The women’s 10km pursuit was a day after the women’s 7.5km sprint, making it difficult for so many athletes to keep up their energy.
-Lou Jeanmonnot of France, who won bronze on Saturday, finished fourth on Sunday after she started great on her skis but missed twice at the shooting range.
+The women’s 10km pursuit was a day after the women’s 7.5km sprint, making it difficult for many athletes to keep up their energy.
+Lou Jeanmonnot of France, who won bronze on Saturday, finished 4th on Sunday after she started great on her skis but missed twice at the shooting range.

 Deedra Irwin, the only American to qualify for the race, finished in 35th place.